Montana Legal Justice attorneys ensure that our clients are informed, educated, and empowered during every step of their path to justice.

 Our lawyers are approachable, accessible, and dedicated to specifically tailoring legal services to each of our client’s individual needs.

-Shannon Hathaway has been with Montana Legal Justice since 2012, first as an intern and now as an attorney.
+Shannon Hathaway has been with Montana Legal Justice since 2012 and became a partner in 2015.
 Shannon graduated with honors from the University of Montana School of Law in May 2014 and was admitted to practice in all Montana state courts in September.
-Shannon is the staff attorney for MTLJ’s Legal Advice Clinic.
-Shannon hopes to provide pro se litigants with affordable legal assistance to help navigate the complexities of our justice system.
+Shannon focuses her practice on increasing access to justice for family law litigants, protecting the rights of children in foster care and advocating for the adherence to the Indian Child Welfare Act.

 Shannon graduated with honors and has a Bachelor of Arts in Psychology from the University of Montana in 2008.
 Before law school, Shannon worked in the mental health field, primarily with severely emotionally disturbed children.
 She worked for a non-profit foster care and adoption agency and at an elementary school through an organization committed to helping emotionally disturbed children on a day-to-day basis within the school setting.
 It was through counseling these children she found her passion for public interest work.

 Throughout law school, Shannon remained committed to volunteering, spending her extra time at the Self-Help Law Center, Crime Victim’s Advocates and the Youth Homes.
 She was also a member of various student organizations, including the Montana Public Interest Law Coalition and the OUTlaws.

 Shannon enjoys spending time outdoors with her husband, her daughter, and fur-baby Risdon and thinks there is nothing better than Missoula in the summer.